Misoumenos: Plot

+Relief of a seated poet (Menander) with masks of New Comedy, 1st century BC – early 1st century AD.

 Thrasonides, a mercenary soldier, buys a young slave named Krateia and falls in love with her, but does not want to take her by force.
 He grants her freedom and lavishes her with numerous presents.
 Despite his gestures, she does not reciprocate his love.
 Invoking the Night, he voluntarily stays in the open outside his own house.
 His servant, Getas, joins him, expressing concern and trying to persuade Thrasonides to go inside and rest.
 Krateia persists in hating him, but she withholds the cause for her feelings.
 She, wrongly, holds the belief that Thrasonides was responsible for her brother's death.
 Thrasonides' desperation intensifies, ultimately leading to him contemplating suicide.

 Later, Krateia reunites with her father Demeas, who arrived in Athens in search of his daughter and who stays overnight in the house of Kleinias, the soldier's neighbor.
 Thrasonides, fearful of Demeas’ judgment, prepares to meet him, worried that if Demeas refuses to approve of his relationship with Krateia, his life will be ruined.

 Krateia remains hostile to her lover, even after he declares himself in the presence of her father.
 However, she finally learns that her brother is alive.
 Overjoyed, Krateia expresses her desire to marry Thrasonides.
 Demeas formally gives his daughter to Thrasonides for marriage, along with a dowry.
 He then celebrates his good fortune and invites everyone to a wedding feast.